jakebrehm/cage-discord-bot/README.md

 - Add comments and documentation
 - Add some screenshots and GIFs to this readme
 - Implement a more fleshed out points/level system
-- Add a *Deploy to Heroku* button to this readme
 - Pull information about Nicolas Cage from IMDB
-- Create a quote-of-the-day command
+- Create a quote command
 - Have Nic be able to play music in a voice channel

 ## Authors
 - **Jake Brehm** - *Initial Work* - [Email](mailto:mail@jakebrehm.com) | [Github](http://github.com/jakebrehm) | [LinkedIn](http://linkedin.com/in/jacobbrehm)